guillermochalliol/triptagram/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+### For Tailwind we use PostCSS to compile

+you can run
+### `npm run build:css`
+this command  build the css  once, or  for developing you can run :
+### `npm run watch:css`
+in case you want to build the css everytime you save a file
 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).